-Since 1989, the National Center for Health Statistics (NCHS) has classified live births according to the race of the mother.
+Since 1989, the Centers for Disease Control and Prevention (CDC), National Center for Health Statistics (NCHS) has classified live births according to the race of the mother.
 Because of this change and for purposes of comparability, vital statistics data in this report have been modified and are based on the race of the mother for all live birth data.
 In examining trends for related indicators such as infant deaths, low birthweight and births to unwed mothers, it is important to use the same race methodology throughout the time period being analyzed.
-Due to the change in methodology from the use of the race of the mother, some of the black and other race births (based on the race of child) will now be classified as white births (based on the race of the mother).
+Due to the change in methodology from the use of the race of the child to the use of the race of the mother, some of the black and other race births (based on the race of child) will now be classified as white births (based on the race of the mother).

 Race entries usually are tabulated as stated on the birth, death and marriage certificates.
-However, designations such as Hispanic are generally classified as white.
 Designations such as bi-racial, black and other race or mixed race are classified as "other race."
-The 2000 Census permitted multiple responses to be made for the question regarding race.
-When the Florida Bureau of Vital Statistics revised its birth certificate for the 2004 data year and its death certificate for the 2005 data year, the new certificates also permitted multiple responses to be made for the race question.
+The 2000 Census permitted multiple responses for the question regarding race.
+When the Florida Bureau of Vital Statistics revised its birth certificate for the 2004 data year and its death certificate for the 2005 data year, the new certificates also permitted multiple responses to be made for race.
 There are 15 race designations from which any number may be chosen.
 For tabulation purposes, frequency counts for each of the 15 designations indicate that only a single selection was made.
 When the single category "other" was selected and a black Hispanic designation was specified, the race was classified as black.
 Otherwise, "other" with a Hispanic designation was classified as white.
 When white and black are displayed in the data tables, they represent only white race and only black race, respectively.
 When "other" is displayed in the data tables it represents multiple races or only a race other than white or black.